huggingface/transformers/examples/pytorch/instance-segmentation/README.md

 Based on the script [`run_instance_segmentation_no_trainer.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/instance-segmentation/run_instance_segmentation.py).

-The script leverages [🤗 `Accelerate`](https://github.com/huggingface/accelerate), which allows to write your own training loop in PyTorch, but have it run instantly on any (distributed) environment, including CPU, multi-CPU, GPU, multi-GPU and TPU.
+The script leverages [🤗 `Accelerate`](https://github.com/huggingface/accelerate), which allows you to write your own training loop in PyTorch, but have it run instantly on any (distributed) environment, including CPU, multi-CPU, GPU, multi-GPU and TPU.
 It also supports mixed precision.

 First, run: